Bernice Orwig: 2000 Sydney Olympics

-Managerial career
+Coaching water polo

 In addition to her career as a player, Orwig is also a water polo coach.
 In March 2005, she was named as an assistant coach for the USA National Team.
 In January 2005, Orwig coached the Junior National Team.
 The team won the gold medal at the 2005 Junior World Championships.
-She has also served as an assistant coach for the University of California, Berkeley, the University of Michigan, and USC.
-In 2005, she became an assistant coach of the women's water polo team at Golden West College in Huntington Beach, California, and helped coach them to a state championship in 2009.
+In 2005, after her competitive water polo career, she became an assistant coach of the women's water polo team at Golden West College in Huntington Beach, California, and helped coach them to a state championship in 2009.She has also served as an assistant coach for the University of California, Berkeley, the University of Michigan, and USC.